awokenbastet/RamBot/MODULE.md

 She will guess it from your class name using reflection magic.

 ## Advanced Modules
-Advanced modules work exactly like normal modules but provide a fake-constructor
+Advanced modules work exactly like normal modules but provide a constructor-like method that runs once after Shiro starts

 ```groovy
 import sx.blah.discord.api.IDiscordClient